adityaam2904/Wad/README.md

 Hello Everyone,
-      MySelf Aditya Mangesh Amrutkar Currently Pursuing BE-IT from one of the Renouned College in Nashik known as "MVP'S KBTCOE"
+      MySelf Aditya Mangesh Amrutkar Currently Pursuing BE-IT from one of the Renowned College in Nashik known as "MVP'S KBTCOE"